Online Optimization Algorithms in Repeated Price Competition: Equilibrium Learning and Algorithmic Collusion: Experimental Analysis

 Next, we analyze duopolies with different algorithms that are not mean-based anymore.
 We first report the prices at the end of the experiments in two-player games.
 After 250,000 iterations, the algorithms consistently settle at a price level (see next section), so we can assume convergence.
-In Online Supplement \ref{sec:convergence-speed}, we provide an analysis of the convergence speed.
-Our first result makes a statement about the collusion levels agents eventually reach.
+In Appendix \ref{sec:convergence-speed}, we provide an analysis of the convergence speed.
+Our first result makes a statement about the price levels agents eventually reach.

-\begin{result} Supra-competitive pricing only evolves with the UCB algorithm under self-play.
+\begin{result} Supra-competitive pricing only evolves with UCB algorithms under self-play.
 Other algorithms consistently price close to the Nash equilibrium prices.
-In particular, combinations of diverse algorithms rarely display collusive behavior.
+In particular, combinations of diverse algorithms rarely display non-competitive behavior.
 This happens for all demand models (standard, linear, logit) and for symmetric and asymmetric settings. \end{result}

-We visualize these results in Figure \ref{fig:collusion-in-duopolies}, which displays the profit- and price-collusion indices found in our experiments.
+We visualize these results in Figure \ref{fig:collusion-in-duopolies}, which displays the profit- and price-competition indices found in our experiments.
 We average the indices over settings, runs, and - if applicable - over agents.
-In settings with two identical competing algorithms (diagonal entries), we only observe collusive behavior with the \textit{UCB-T} algorithm.
-The combined settings of any two different algorithms show collusion indices close to zero, with a combination of \textit{UCB-T} and \textit{$\epsilon$-Greedy} resulting in only slightly supra-competitive prices.
-We observe collusion both in terms of prices and profit, meaning that colluding algorithms indeed benefit from their non-competitive play.
+In settings with two identical competing algorithms (diagonal entries), we only observe non-competitive behavior with the \textit{UCB-T} algorithm.
+In this case, prices \textit{and} profits are high, meaning that cooperating algorithms indeed benefit from their non-competitive play.
+The combined settings of any two different algorithms show copmetition indices close to zero, with a combination of \textit{UCB-T} and \textit{$\epsilon$-Greedy} resulting in only slightly supra-competitive prices.

-Our experiments also demonstrate that collusion with Bandit algorithms does not develop in a stable manner.
-While we could observe collusion with \textit{UCB-T} for all demand functions, and in symmetric as well as asymmetric games, these experiments usually suffer from a high variance between runs, making the result unpredictable in advance.
-In contrast, non-colluding algorithms performed consistently in all environments and all runs.
+Our experiments also demonstrate that non-competitive behavior with Bandit algorithms does not develop in a stable manner.
+While we could observe high prices with \textit{UCB-T} for all demand functions, and in symmetric as well as asymmetric games, these experiments usually suffer from a high variance between runs, making the result unpredictable in advance.
+In contrast, competitive algorithms performed consistently in all environments and all runs.